Bessie Rayner Parkes: Marriage and children

 Aged 38, Bessie Rayner Parkes fell in love with a Frenchman of delicate health, named Louis Belloc, himself the son of a notable woman, Louise Swanton Belloc.
 She met her husband on a trip to La Celle St. Cloud with her friend Barbara Smith, now Bodichon.
 Louis had never been the healthiest of men when they had met, being diagnosed with unspecified brain inflammation.
 They were married on 19 September 1867 at St. James Catholic Church in London.
 Their five-year-long marriage, spent in France, was lovingly recounted by their daughter in her memoir, I Too Have Lived in Arcadia (the title is a reference to Et in Arcadia ego).
 They soon had two healthy children, but Parkes did have one miscarriage.
 The family lived through the Franco-Prussian War and was deeply affected by it on a material level.

 It appears that the family relocated to England prior to the death of her husband, at least temporarily.
 After the death of her husband Parkes moved back to England where she never truly got over the death of her husband.
 Their children, Marie Belloc Lowndes (1868–1947) and Hilaire Belloc (1870–1953), went on to become renowned writers in their different ways.
-In 1902, Joseph, married and the father of three children, applied for naturalisation in Britain; he gave as his residence 104 Cheyne Walk, Chelsea, London and his occupation as a staff Lecturer of the University of Oxford extension scheme.
+In 1902, Hilaire, married and the father of three children, applied for naturalisation in Britain; he gave as his residence 104 Cheyne Walk, Chelsea, London and his occupation as a staff Lecturer of the University of Oxford extension scheme.